Generic Name: eslicarbazepine (ES li kar BAZ e peen)

 How should I take eslicarbazepine?

 Eslicarbazepine is usually given once per day.
 Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
+Your doctor may occasionally change your dose.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 You may take this medicine with or without food.
 The eslicarbazepine tablet may be crushed or swallowed whole.